Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Image List with incrementing Indentation Param Setting.

-After the strText value (‘form_close’) the first variable j refers to the ImageList’s index number, the [SelImage] parameter we have skipped and the next value in j has been used for indentation of each list item when placed in the ComboBox list.
-After the first test run and after viewing the result you may remove all parameters after the image index value.
+After the strText value ("form_close"), The first variable j refers to the ImageList’s index number.
+The [SelImage] parameter is skipped in our test, and the next occurrence of j is used to set the Indentation level for each list item when displayed in the ComboBox.

-Now, we will proceed with the second part of the form module vba code to learn how to create the Access Drop-Down Menu and see how to open Access Forms, Reports and Macros by selecting the ComboBox control item.
+Now, let us move on to the second part of the form module VBA code, where we will learn how to create the Access Drop-Down Menu.
+In this section, we will also see how to open Forms, Reports, and Macros by selecting an item from the ComboBox control.

 Private Sub CreateMenu()